NREL/openstudio-common-measures-gem/lib/measures/simulation_control/README.md

 # Simulation Control

 ## Description
-The measures sets simulation control, timestep and convergence parameters.
+This measures sets the fields of the SimulationControl object.

 ## Modeler Description